 To summarise, first year is the perfect time to widen your experiences to take advantage of all opportunities available.
 Make sure to stay engaged with the university and stay up-to-date with what Aston has on offer.
 Even if you incorporate one of these tips in first year, you’re already getting ahead and standing out from other students.

 Enjoy yourself and good luck with everything.
-If you do have any queries, get in touch with the C+P team.
+If you do have any queries, get in touch with the Careers and Placements team.

 Written by Zafirah Nurmamodo